nfdi4objects/n4o-graph-apis/README.md

 This webservice implements [SPARQL query API](https://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/#query-operation) at `/api/sparl`.
 The query is transformed to a POST request and passed to the backend SPARQL endpoint.

-### Cypher Propert Graph API
+### Property Graph API

-The property graph API at `/api/cypher` expects a HTTP GET query parameter `query` with a CYPHER query and returns a (possibly empty) JSON array of result objects on success.
+The Property Graph API at `/api/cypher` expects a HTTP GET query parameter `query` with a CYPHER query and returns a (possibly empty) JSON array of result objects on success.
 On failure, an error object is returned.
 Each response objects is maps query variables to values.
 Each value is one of:

 - number, string, boolean, or null
 - array of values